 4. Perceived speed matters as much as actual execution speed.

-5. Monitoring user behavior provides better performance insights than backend metrics alone.
+5. Monitoring user behavior provides better insights than backend metrics.

 Reply